cmflannery/opendispersion/README.md

 # Flight-Simulation

-## Functional Requirements

-This flight simulator will be used to predict flight stability, heating, accelerations, and velocities of experimental rockets.
-This program should identify potential risks in a vehicle.

-Montecarlo simulation.
-Dispersion analysis.
+This program will eventually be used as a flight simulator for TRC.
+Use case will be more strictly defined as project progresses.

+Initial step: create montecarlo simulator